vinorodrigues/font-aurebesh/README.md

     - However it is the most widely used Aurebesh font *(an assumption I'm making based on how many sites have it for download!)*
     - Other variants, like **Aurebesh Cantina**, have also adopted this horizontal inversion for capitals.
     - And yet others, like **AurekBesh Hand**, have not *(alas, that font also uses another discrepancy, in that the numerals being dot-count based, and not the more common western numerals used in the fore-mentioned fonts)*.
-- The closest to true representation of the **Aurebesh** font was made by Yari Leferink, *(from [aurebesh.org](https://aurebesh.org))* - his work was the closest to "true" I could find, but I wanted a font that was closer to some of the characters on my keyboard.
+- The closest to true representation of the **Aurebesh** font was made by Yari Leferink, *(from [aurebesh.org](https://aurebesh.org))*
+    - His work was the closest to "true" I could find, i.e.:
+        - Capitals are same size and orientation as lower case characters
+        - Support for Ligatures
+    - But I wanted a font that was closer to some of the characters on my keyboard.

 ## This work